fusionfabric/open-api-standard/Customization.md

-The custom-fields-schema is defined as an endpoint and must adhere to the OAS specification as shown in the following example which shows a smaller set of the capabilities of customization e.g. it does not include the minLength attribute:
+The custom-fields-schema is defined as an endpoint and must adhere to the OAS specification as shown in the following example which shows a smaller set of the capabilities of customization e.g. it does not include the `minLength` attribute:

 ```
   customSchema:
     type: object
-    description:  this is the meta schema representing a subset of json schema. for instance here format, minLength is not available.
+    description:  this is the meta schema representing a subset of json schema.
+This example contains  e.g. format, minLength is not available.
 Type and properties are mandatory.
 It is complex to read but short story is that it represents a json schema.
     required:
       - type
       - properties